Iamlowlo/test/README.md

 This project is a coding exercise to prove skills on coding.
 It uses the following tools: Node, Gulp, Livereload, Handlebars, Scss and Coffescript.

-## Get Started:
+## Get Started
 - `npm install`
 - `gulp dev`

-## What is doing on devEnv
+## What is that task doing?
-It will open the file `build/index.html` with the default browser on localhost:8000
-Behind that task are:
 - Http server launched on port 8001 with appConfig.
 - Sass, Handlebars and Coffe compilers and their watchers.
 - Public files copied on start-up.
+- It will open the file `build/index.html` with the default browser on localhost:8000